October 31, 2022

 If you have questions, don’t hesitate to contact your Relationship Team or email PhilanthropicAdvisory@Glenmede.com.

 Glenmede Donor-Advised Fund is offered under an agreement between The Glenmede Trust Company, N.A., and National Philanthropic Trust (“NPT”), a tax-exempt public charity that maintains exclusive legal control over contributed assets.
-This article is intended to be an unconstrained review of matters of possible interest to Glenmede Trust Company clients and friends and is not intended as personalized investment advice.
-Advice is provided in light of a client’s applicable circumstances and may differ substantially from this presentation.
-Opinions or projections herein are based on information available at the time of publication and may change thereafter.
-Information gathered from other sources is assumed to be reliable, but accuracy is not guaranteed.
-Outcomes (including performance) may differ materially from expectations herein due to various risks and uncertainties.
-Any reference to risk management or risk control does not imply that risk can be eliminated.
-All investments have risk.
-Clients are encouraged to discuss the applicability of any matter discussed herein with their Glenmede representative.
+This presentation is intended to provide a review of issues or topics of possible interest to Glenmede Trust Company clients and friends and is not intended as investment, tax or legal advice.
+It contains Glenmede’s opinions, which may change after the date of publication.
+Information gathered from third- party sources is assumed reliable but is not guaranteed.
+No outcome, including performance or tax consequences, is guaranteed, due to various risks and uncertainties.
+Clients are encouraged to discuss anything they see here of interest with their tax advisor, attorney or Glenmede Relationship Manager.